anouar99pac/am-ngxModal/README.md

 yarn start

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.0.
+This project was built using Angular CLI version 1.1.0.

 ## Development server